Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Memory

-\paragraph{Structured Memory} Structured memory provides a more explicit and computationally manipulable representation of interaction histories by storing information in predefined formats enriched with structural relationships.
-Compared with textual summaries, structured memory introduces stronger inductive biases that support scalable retrieval, multi-granularity reasoning, and more fine-grained personalization.
-Current approaches can be broadly grouped into \textit{vector-based memory}, \textit{hierarchical tree structures}, and \textit{graph-based memory architectures}. \textbf{Vector-based memory} represents each memory unit using learned embeddings stored in a vector database, enabling scalable similarity search and fast retrieval of user-relevant information.
-This design has become a standard practice in personalized agents due to its efficiency and flexibility \citep{ocker2025grounded,chhikara2025mem0,wu2025sgmem}.
-However, vector memory alone discards structural relationships between memory items and offers limited interpretability, motivating more structured alternatives or hybrid systems that combine vectors with explicit organizational formats. \textbf{Hierarchical tree structures} organize memory at multiple abstraction levels, where each node corresponds to a memory unit and parent–child relationships encode increasingly coarse summaries.
-For instance, RAPTOR \citep{sarthi2024raptor} recursively clusters and summarizes text into a tree, supporting retrieval at both fine- and coarse-grained levels.
-MemTree \citep{rezazadeh2024isolated} similarly constructs a memory hierarchy in which each node stores aggregated textual content and semantic embeddings, allowing memory to be represented at varying abstraction depths. \textbf{Graph-based architectures} capture richer relationships by linking memory units through typed edges representing temporal, semantic, or relational dependencies \citep{jimenez2024hipporag,li2025memos,chhikara2025mem0}.
-Some methods focus on behavioral coherence, such as MemWeaver \citep{yu2025memweaver}, which builds an event-level behavior graph where interaction events are nodes connected by temporal and semantic edges, along with a context-aware random walk mechanism.
-Other designs integrate multi-dimensional subgraphs to capture more nuanced relationships between memory units.
-For example, AriGraph \citep{anokhin2024arigraph} combines semantic knowledge (entity–relation triplets) with episodic observation nodes, enabling both long-term knowledge accumulation and temporally grounded recall.
-Zep \citep{rasmussen2025zep} introduces a temporally-aware dynamic knowledge graph with three tiers, including episodic for non-lossy data storage, entity-level semantic for extracted entities and relationships, and community-level conceptual for high-level summarizations of strongly connected entity clusters.
-MemGAS \citep{xu2025towards} further constructs cross-granularity associations across session-, turn-, summary-, and keyword-level memory to enrich personalized retrieval signals.
-While powerful, these graph-based structures often depend on computationally expensive LLM-based entity and relation extraction and may lose fine-grained contextual information during graph construction.
-To address this, SGMem \citep{wu2025sgmem} proposes a lightweight sentence-graph memory, linking chunk nodes with their constituent sentences and connecting sentences via similarity edges to better preserve contextual semantics.
-Similarly, LiCoMemory \citep{huang2025licomemory} introduces CogniGraph, a lightweight hierarchical indexing graph that organizes session summaries, entity–relation triples, and dialogue chunks through cross-layer hyperlinks, keeping the graph minimal while storing full content externally.
-Across these approaches, structured memory aims to provide richer organization by modeling how information relates, evolves, and aggregates across interactions.
+\textbf{Vector-based memory} encodes each memory unit as an embedding stored in a vector database, enabling efficient similarity search and fast retrieval of user-relevant information.
+Owing to its efficiency and flexibility, this design has become a common practice in memory modules \citep{ocker2025grounded,chhikara2025mem0,wu2025sgmem}.
+However, vector memory alone provides limited interpretability and does not explicitly capture relations among memory items, motivating more structured alternatives or hybrid systems that combine vectors with explicit organizational formats. \textbf{Hierarchical tree structures} organize memory at multiple abstraction levels, where parent--child relations encode increasingly coarse summaries.
+For example, RAPTOR \citep{sarthi2024raptor} and MemTree \citep{rezazadeh2024isolated} recursively cluster and summarize text into trees, supporting retrieval at both fine- and coarse-grained levels. \textbf{Graph-based architectures} capture richer relationships by linking memory units through typed edges that encode temporal, semantic, or relational dependencies \citep{jimenez2024hipporag,li2025memos,chhikara2025mem0}.
+Some methods emphasize behavioral coherence.
+For example, MemWeaver \citep{yu2025memweaver} constructs an event-level behavior graph in which interaction events are connected by temporal and semantic edges, together with a context-aware random walk mechanism.
+Other designs instead integrate multi-dimensional subgraphs to model more nuanced relations among memory units.
+AriGraph \citep{anokhin2024arigraph} combines semantic knowledge with episodic observation nodes to support both long-term accumulation and temporally grounded recall, while Zep \citep{rasmussen2025zep} organizes memory into a temporally aware multi-tier knowledge graph spanning episodic, semantic, and conceptual levels.
+While expressive, graph-based memory often depends on costly LLM-based extraction and may lose fine-grained context during graph construction.
+Lightweight variants therefore simplify graph design while preserving contextual information.
+SGMem \citep{wu2025sgmem} uses sentence-level graph organization, whereas LiCoMemory \citep{huang2025licomemory} adopts a lightweight hierarchical indexing graph with full content stored externally.
+Overall, structured memory aims to provide richer organization by explicitly modeling how user-related information is organized, connected, and abstracted across interactions.